Peter Schiff: Responses

 In January 2012, Schiff stated that a US debt crisis and high consumer price inflation had been delayed merely by government policy.
 In November 2012 and again in November 2014, Krugman repeated his criticisms of Schiff's predictions of eventual high consumer price inflation and rising interest rates in America.

 In November 2008, Schiff said he supported the reduction of government economic regulation and was concerned that the Obama administration might instead increase such regulation.
-He said that the late-2000s financial crisis provided an opportunity to transition from borrowing and spending to saving and producing.
+He said that the Great Recession provided an opportunity to transition from borrowing and spending to saving and producing.
 He was critical of the US government's efforts to "ease the pain" with economic stimulus packages and bailout, as he believed that replacing "legitimate savings with a printing press" would result in asset price inflation, eventual consumer price inflation, and if left unchecked potentially hyperinflation.

 For example, in 2009, Schiff predicted a "protracted period of economic decline accompanied by rapid increases in consumer prices."
 Schiff's critics pointed out that although asset price inflation has been significant, consumer price inflation rates remained very low in the five years that followed despite his predictions.

 When the Fed ended the quantitative easing program in October 2014, the general opinion was the Fed would conduct multiple rate hikes in the year 2015.
 In contrast, Schiff predicted that the market could not withstand even a minor interest rate increase, thus the Fed announcing a higher rate would be very unlikely.
 However, he did open up the possibility of a few basis point rate hike but anticipated that it would have major impact on the equity market and would lead the US into recession, therefore the Fed would be forced to reverse its policy and resume the QE program.